-2026 NFL divisional round odds, bracket picks, score predictions: Proven expert backing Broncos, Seahawks
+2026 NFL Divisional Round odds, bracket picks, score predictions: Proven expert backing Broncos, Seahawks

 Eric Cohen reveals all of his 2026 NFL divisional round score predictions and best bets

 The 2026 NFL playoffs roll on with four games in the divisional round, with two on Saturday and two on Sunday.
 The latest divisional round NFL odds from DraftKings Sportsbook list the Broncos as 1.5-point favorites against the Bills and the Seahawks at -7 against the 49ers on Saturday.
-On Sunday, the Patriots are 3-point favorites against the Texans, while the Bears are 4.5-point home underdogs against the Rams.
-The highest over/under for the NFL divisional round is 48.5 points in Rams vs. Bears.
+On Sunday, the Patriots are 3-point favorites against the Texans, while the Bears are 3.5-point home underdogs against the Rams.
+The highest over/under for the NFL Divisional Round is 48.5 points in Rams vs. Bears.

 Underdogs went 4-2 against the spread and won three games outright during the wild-card round, so how should you formulate your NFL best best for the divisional round?
 SportsLine's Eric Cohen has revealed his exact score prediction for each game to help you formulate spread, over/under, money-line, and NFL best bets as the divisional round approaches.